 Beach camping is practically a national pastime

-With a relatively small population and lots of open land, beach camping has become very popular in Albania.
+With a relatively small population and lots of open lands, beach camping has become very popular in Albania.
 Try Durrës, a trendy beach town with free showers dotting the beach (key for beach camping if you don't have an RV) and bars that don't care if you nip in to use the bathroom without buying anything.
 Although, with beer so cheap, you may as well grab one!
 Gjipe Beach is an under-the-radar beach in the south of Albania.
-It's a bit of a hike to get to, requiring a half-hour trek on narrow track, but with scenery so beautiful it's more like a nature walk.
+It's a bit of a hike to get to, requiring a half-hour trek on a narrow track, but with scenery so beautiful it's more like a nature walk.
 While beach camping isn't technically allowed, people do it all summer anyway.
 You can also post up overnight at the car park for around 200L ($2 US) per night.

 Albania is just one of the many undiscovered gems of Europe.
 Much like Croatia 15 years ago, it has abundant natural beauty, exceptionally friendly residents, and a cost of living that allows you to travel in relative luxury without emptying your bank account.
 Check it out before the rest of the world realizes what a fabulous vacation spot it is!